alessioalex/ClientManager/README.md

 ## Browser compatibility

-I haven't had time to properly test the app, but it should work fine in modern browsers.
+I haven't had time to properly test the app, but it *should* work fine in modern browsers.

 ## TODO / Improvements:

 Client-side:

-- Compress & concatenate JS & CSS (each into single file, using build script)
 - Add popups after deleting / saving client
-- Put each template into an element with an id, concatenate them (using a build script) into a single HTML file which is fetched at startup and export the object containing them (this way there's only 1 request instead of <number of templates> requests, they are kept out of the main html file and each into their own files during development).
 - More tests

 Server-side: